 - Some of the maps’ spaces are pretty tiny and can’t fit multiple miniatures very well.
 It’s not a huge problem, but it’s still kind of annoying.

 Aftermath is easily my favorite Adventure Book Game so far.
-I enjoyed the Comanauts story the most and Stuffed Fables is still the best one for kids, but Aftermath’s gameplay is by far the best, in my opinion, and it looks the best on the table.
+I enjoyed the Comanauts story the most and Stuffed Fables is still the best option for a kids board game, but Aftermath’s gameplay is by far the best, in my opinion, and it looks the best on the table.

 The rulebook could be better and I do wish that there were more ways for the characters to cooperate, but on the overall my group (three players) had a great time playing through the Aftermath campaign.
 We even completely messed up at one point and forgot to grab a mission card that we needed from the Discovery deck, which added about three hours to the campaign.
 It was just loads of fun helping our characters get stronger, finding food and scrap for our colony, building new colony structures, and interacting with this unique world.

 If you like storytelling games, you’ll probably love Aftermath.
 If you enjoyed Stuffed Fables and/or Comanauts, definitely check this one out.
 This is also the first game in the series that I think works equally well as a family board game (no idea why it’s labeled 14+) and as a game that a group of adults can play together.
 Yeah, so I’d recommend Aftermath to pretty much everyone except for those who don’t like campaign games.